bcgov/AzureFilesPoC/README.md

 Review the [Proof of Concept Plan](ProofOfConceptPlan.md) for an understanding of project objectives and evaluation criteria.

-For detailed technical architecture, see the [Architecture Overview](ArchitectureOverview.md).
+For detailed technical architecture, see the [Architecture Overview](./Architecture/ArchitectureOverview.md).

+## Important Rule for Resource Creation

+**CRITICAL: DO NOT CREATE ANY RESOURCES IN AZURE WITHOUT EXPLICIT CONSENT AND REVIEW.**

+All infrastructure code, scripts, and templates must undergo thorough review and documentation before any resources are deployed to Azure.
+This ensures:
+- Compliance with BC Government guidelines and security requirements
+- Cost control and proper resource allocation
+- Appropriate documentation of all deployed components
+- Alignment with the project's objectives and architectural design

 ## Network Connectivity Options